meneal/EC2Tool/README.md

     ant ec2term

-To delete all .pem files, delete the class file, delete the key associated with the pem file:
+To delete all .pem files, delete the class file, delete the key associated with the pem file, and terminate all running instances:

 	ant clean